German Work Permit – Blue Card

 2.3 Regulated professions

-such as doctor, nurse, teacher, and some engineering/specialized fields, In regulated professions to practice is also a license/permission required in Germany.
-This is specifically addressed under the heading "recognition/permission to practice" (Make it in Germany)
+In regulated professions such as doctor, nurse, teacher, and some engineering/specialized fields, a diploma alone is not enough; a license/permission to practice is also required in Germany.
+This is specifically addressed under the heading "recognition/permission to practice" ( Make it in Germany )

 3) Salary threshold (2026): Calculated based on gross annual salary